 - NDAs decelerate both the AR process and the process of research.
 The act of negotiating and refining NDAs takes time and energy away from discussing content.
 That reduces the productivity of the analyst and means that analysts rely more on those vendors where the information flows most freely.
 Vendors like to believe that they have information that is unique or scarce, but that’s not true.
 Indeed, much of the information that analysts see marked as confidential or under NDA is already in the public domain.
 Working through public information, friends, family, alumni contact and social media users you can find out almost anything you need to find out as an analyst.
 NDAs being declined can burden analysts with more base research to discover similar data and, in doing so, produce resentment and slow down the pace at which research is published about that vendor.

 - NDAs compromise the AR process in two ways, by pushing analysts away and by producing a legal risk.
 First, NDAs act as a sort of tax on information and, like taxes, they can partially reward avoidance rather than compliance.
 When this happens, tax lawyers in philadelphia pa can represent you in legal proceedings.
 So they also encourage analysts to get information from informal connections, leading to more vendor complaints and ‘feedback’ when drafts are discussed.
-They also undermine the AR team’s own authority, since it stimulates the leaking of information from their own organisation.
+They also undermine the AR team’s own authority, since it stimulates the leaking of information from their own organization.
 Second, although NDAs aim to insulate the company from risk there is a legal risk relating to fair disclosure rules.
 If the firm is providing different levels of information to analysts who are in the business of writing publicly available research used by (among others) investors, then that is not fair disclosure.
-It’s a unquantified reputational and legal risk.
+It’s an unquantified reputational and legal risk.